Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • The specific event name

-• A rule can be created to match all changes to a specific secret by specifying its Amazon Resource Name (ARN) in the event pattern
+• A rule matches all changes to a specific secret by specifying its ARN

-• A rule can be designed to trigger specifically when a secret value is rotated
+• A rule triggers specifically when a secret value rotates

-For a practical example of configuring EventBridge rules, see our tutorial on Auto Scaling Lifecycle Hooks which demonstrates similar event-driven patterns.
+For configuring EventBridge rules, see our tutorial on Auto Scaling Lifecycle Hooks which covers similar event-driven patterns.

-• Events originating from API actions that begin with List, Get, or Describe are generally not processed by EventBridge (with a few exceptions for certain AWS Security Token Service actions)
+• Events from API actions beginning with List, Get, or Describe are generally not processed (with some exceptions for AWS Security Token Service actions)

-• This means a direct call to GetSecretValue by an application will not generate an EventBridge event
+• A direct call to GetSecretValue by an application does not generate an EventBridge event

-• However, API calls that modify the secret’s value or its state, such as PutSecretValue or RotateSecret, will be captured
+• However, calls that modify the secret value or state, such as PutSecretValue or RotateSecret, are captured

-For EventBridge to effectively capture these Secrets Manager-related events, it is crucial that AWS CloudTrail is enabled in the AWS account and configured to log management events.
-The source field in the EventBridge rule pattern should be set to aws.secretsmanager to specifically target events originating from this service.
+For EventBridge to capture Secrets Manager events, CloudTrail must be enabled in the AWS account and configured to log management events.
+The source field in the EventBridge rule pattern should be set to aws.secretsmanager.

-By leveraging EventBridge in this manner, organizations can establish a real-time mechanism to detect when secrets are changed in Secrets Manager and subsequently trigger actions to ensure their applications retrieve and utilize the latest values.
+Using EventBridge this way establishes a real-time mechanism to detect secret changes and trigger applications to retrieve the latest values.

 4. Methods for Triggering Application Updates via EventBridge

-Once AWS EventBridge is configured to detect changes in Secrets Manager secrets, several methods can be employed to trigger an update within the application:
+Once EventBridge detects changes in Secrets Manager secrets, several methods can trigger updates in the application:

 4.1.
 Invoking an AWS Lambda function

-One common approach is to configure the EventBridge rule to invoke an AWS Lambda function as its target.
-When an event matching the rule’s pattern occurs (e.g., a secret value is updated), EventBridge will automatically trigger the specified Lambda function.
+A common approach is configuring the EventBridge rule to invoke a Lambda function as its target.
+When a matching event occurs, EventBridge triggers the Lambda function.

-• Take various actions to update the application’s configuration or trigger a refresh.
+• Update the application’s configuration.
 This might involve:

-• Writing the new secret to a configuration file stored in a location accessible to the application.
+• Writing the new secret to a configuration file accessible to the application

-• Sending a signal to the application process to initiate a reload of its secrets.
+• Sending a signal to the application process to reload its secrets

-• In the case of containerized applications, potentially triggering a new deployment or a rolling restart of the application containers.
+• For containerized applications, triggering a new deployment or rolling restart

-To ensure the Lambda function can successfully perform these actions, it is essential to configure the appropriate permissions.
-The function’s IAM role must have permission to execute the secretsmanager:GetSecretValue action on the specific secret that triggered the event.
+The Lambda function needs appropriate permissions.
+Its IAM role must allow secretsmanager:GetSecretValue on the secret that triggered the event.

 4.2.
 Sending notifications via Amazon SNS

-Another approach is to configure the EventBridge rule to publish a message to an Amazon Simple Notification Service (SNS) topic.
-The application, or a component thereof, can then subscribe to this SNS topic to receive notifications whenever the secret is updated.
+Another approach configures the EventBridge rule to publish a message to an SNS topic.
+The application subscribes to this SNS topic to receive notifications when the secret updates.

-The SNS message itself can contain relevant information about the secret that was changed, such as its ARN.
-Upon receiving an SNS notification, the application can then use the AWS SDK to retrieve the latest secret value from Secrets Manager and update its internal configuration accordingly.
+The SNS message contains information about the changed secret, such as its ARN.
+Upon receiving notification, the application retrieves the latest secret value from Secrets Manager and updates its configuration.

 • Amazon Simple Queue Service (SQS) queues